 15 Deady to Jesse Applegate, January 8, 1862; quoted in Johnson, Founding the Far West, 306.

-16 Deady to Nesmith, May 16, 1861.
+16 Deady to Nesmith, May 16, 1861, folder 18, box 1.

-17 On the constitutional (if not political, social, and economic) effects of the Civil War, see, for example, David Thomas Konig, Paul Finkelman, and Christopher Alan Bracey, eds., The Dred Scott Case: Historical and Contemporary Perspectives on Race and Law (Athens, OH: Ohio University Press, 2014), Part II.
-Unsurprisingly, the Thirteenth Amendment did not figure in any case that Deady heard.
+17 On the constitutional (if not political, social, and economic) effects of the Civil War, see, for example, David Thomas Konig Paul Finkelman; Christopher Alan Bracey, The Dred Scott Case: Historical and Contemporary Perspectives on Race and Law (Athens, Oh., 2014), Part II ("Historical Perspectives: The Legacy of Dred Scott").
+Unsurprisingly, the Thirteenth Amendment did not figure in any case Deady heard.
 As a judge, he invoked the Fourteenth Amendment often and the Fifteenth Amendment occasionally.